What Is My IP Address? — Find Your IP Instantly

-How to use the IP Checker — 3 steps
+How to find your IP address online — 3 steps

-- Open this page — your public IP address loads automatically.
+- Open this page — your public IP address loads automatically within one second.
 No button click required.

 - Review your results — see your IPv4, IPv6 (if supported), approximate location, ISP, and timezone displayed instantly.

 - Copy your IP — use the copy button next to any address to paste it wherever you need it.
-Hit Refresh to re-check if your IP may have changed.
+Hit Refresh to re-check if your IP has changed.

 What is an IP address?